 “I did washing for families in St. Louis, and saved enough… to put my little girl in a school in Knoxville, Tennessee,” she said years later.

-As she worked long hours, Walker began to notice that she was experiencing hair loss.
+On top of that, she may not have been able to wash her hair as frequently as she would’ve liked.
 During the early 1900s, many poor Americans did not have indoor plumbing, which made bathing a luxury.

 After Walker gained enough know-how to create hair-care products, she decided to develop her own line.

-Madam Walker’s Beauty Empire
+Madam C.J.
+Walker’s Beauty Empire

-Armed with her tenacity, beauty education, and $1.25, Madam C.J.
+Armed with tenacity, beauty education, and $1.25, Madam C.J.
 Walker launched her own line of hair products developed around her signature product, “Madam C.J.
 Walker’s Wonderful Hair Grower.”

-She sold her products door-to-door, teaching black women how to style and care for their locks.
+She sold her products door-to-door, teaching Black women how to style and care for their locks.
 Before long, Walker began a mail-order operation, which gradually expanded into a true empire.

 After she divorced her third husband, Walker moved to Indianapolis, Indiana in 1910, where she built a factory for her Walker Manufacturing Company.
 She also established a salon and a beauty school to train her sales agents.

-Along with investing in her brand, she also invested in her black workforce.
+Along with investing in her brand, she also invested in her Black workforce.
 She ultimately employed about 40,000 African American employees.

-When she pledged $1,000 to fund a new YMCA center within the city’s black community, the donation became a symbol of black excellence, especially at a time when such wealth for an African American was unheard of.
+When she pledged $1,000 to fund a new YMCA center within the city’s Black community, the donation became a symbol of Black excellence, especially at a time when such wealth for an African American was unheard of.

 “Surely you are not going to shut the door in my face.
 I am a woman who came from the cotton fields of the South.
 I was promoted to the washtub.
 From there, I was promoted to the kitchen.
 And from there, I promoted myself into the business of manufacturing hair goods and preparations.
 I have built my own factory on my own ground!”

-The Weight Of Her Legacy
+The Weight Of Her Legacy Today

 Madam C.J.
 Walker was well known for her philanthropic and political outreach.
-She covered tuition for six African American students at the elite Tuskegee Institute and was active in the anti-lynching movement.
+She covered tuition for six African American students at the elite Tuskegee Institute and she was active in the anti-lynching movement.

 “There is no royal flower-strewn path to success, and if there is, I have not found it, for whatever success I have attained has been the result of much hard work and many sleepless nights.
 I got my start by giving myself a start.
 So don’t sit down and wait for the opportunities to come.
 You have to get up and make them for yourselves!”